MitchGTV/MitchGTV/README.md

+#Welcome to my profile!

+####Let's start with a current facts:
 - 👋 Hi, I’m @MitchGTV
 - 👀 I’m interested in AWS & WEB APPS
-- 🌱 I’m currently learning Laravel & Tailwind
+- 🌱 I’m currently learning Laravel
 - 💞️ I’m looking to collaborate on eCommerce projects
 - 📫 How to reach me mitchell@mb-22.com

 <!---
 MitchGTV/MitchGTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.